 2/3 South Parade GB - Bath BA2 4AA

 A 2-minute walk from Bath Train Station, Bath Abbey and the Roman Baths, this boutique hotel has luxurious rooms with walk-in showers, good beds and White Company toiletries.
 The Halcyon Hotel is a Grade I listed Georgian town house offering organic..

 Walcot Street GB - Bath BA1 5BJ

 Overlooking the River Avon, Hilton Bath City features an Atelier French cuisine restaurant and a lobby bar.
-Guests can work out in the Gym, which features Precor equipment.
-The elegant rooms offer either river or city views and each have a work desk..
+Guests can work out in the 24-hour air conditioned gym.
+The elegant rooms offer either river or city views and each have a work desk and a 32..

 4 Saville Row GB - Bath BA1 2QP

 Sweet Gallic bistro tucked away in the shadow of the Assembly Rooms; run by a French chef and his charming wife.
 Small, cosy interior and lovely rear courtyard.
 Authentic, tasty cooking with a focus on classics from the south west.

 Abbey Hotel, 1 North Par GB - Bath BA1 1LF